 It is hard to imagine what senses fish have without already knowing.
-Being mammals ourselves, we have the idea that all mammals have the same senses as us; sound, sight, smell, touch, and taste.
+Being mammals ourselves, we believe that all mammals have the same senses as us; sound, sight, smell, touch, and taste.

 Fish have the same five senses that land mammals do: sight, smell, touch, taste, and hearing.
-Another sense fish have is called the lateral line which allows them to detect water vibrations and therefore movement around them.
-Some can also detect electrical fields.
+Another sense fish have is called the lateral line, which allows them to detect water vibrations and therefore movement around them.
+Some fish can also detect electrical fields.

-Whereas the human lens is oval shaped, the lens of a fish is a sphere.
-The lens is clear and positioned closely to the outer of the eye.
+Whereas the human lens is oval-shaped, the lens of a fish is a sphere.
+The lens is clear and positioned close to the outer of the eye.
 This allows the fish to send undistorted images to the retina.

-Fish can’t see particularly long distances, but if it needs to see something close up then they can move the lens within the eye by using special muscle.
+Fish can’t see particularly long distances, but if it needs to see something close, it can move the eye’s lens by using special muscles.
 This allows them to see in focus close up.

 As with many other animals, the retina is full of cells called cones.
 The cones are used to see bright lights and colors.
-Due to the presence of cones in the retina, fish are believed to be able to see in color.
+Due to cones’ presence in the retina, fish are believed to be able to see in color.